Where to get a Merchant Account for your Online Business

 Part 1: Onshore

 Many businesses get great use out of selling on Amazon or hooking up to a Silicon Valley giant like Paypal or Stripe, simply because these platforms make payments very easy.
 As shown on the diagram below, the payment processor (which is a full stack solution such as Paypal) provides the gateway and the merchant account.
-They often secure thier own, independent relationships with the bank.
+They often secure their own, independent relationships with the bank.
 Therefore, it is difficult to negotiate any sort of preferential terms.
 However, one doesn’t need to know anything about payments to get started.
 Great for beginners or those just starting out.

 Advantages: Quick set up, ease of set up, low cost and good to get started.